Avanade/Beef/tools/Beef.Database.Core/README.md

 - `DropAndDatabase` - performs `Drop` and `Database`.
 - `ResetAndDatabase` - performs `Reset` and `Database`.

-There are multiple scripting options:
+There are multiple scripting options (create new script file in the `Migrate` folder:
-- `ScriptNew` - creates a new script file using the defined naming convention.
+- `ScriptNew` - creates a new (skeleton) script file using the defined naming convention.
+- `ScriptNew -create Schema.Table` - creates a new table create script file for the named schema and table.
+- `ScriptNew -alter Schema.Table` - creates a new table create script file for the named schema and table.

 <br/>